cool-RR/cute-wing-stuff/README.markdown

 This saves a lot of typing, because normally you don't have autocompletion for the new instance name `cat_nip` because it doesn't exist yet.

-Suggested key combination: `Alt-Insert I`
+Suggested key combination: `Insert I`

 ## previous-brace-match ##